Drake Bulldogs men's basketball: 2018–2024

 For the 2020-21 season, Drake had an undefeated non-conference season and started the season with an 18-0 record, the best start in school history.
 The Bulldogs finished regular season with 24 wins to mark their third-straight 20-win season, a feat which had only previously happened once.
 The Bulldogs also equaled a school record with 15 Missouri Valley Conference wins.

 The 2020-21 team made the program's first NCAA Tournament appearance in 13 years.
 Their First Four appearance against former MVC foe Wichita State on March 18 resulted in a 53-52 victory, which was the team's first win in the tournament in 50 years.
 The Bulldogs bowed out in the next round against the USC Trojans two days later, ending their season at 26-5.

-In the 2022-23 season the team won the Missouri Valley Conference Tournament and returned to the NCAA Tournament as the number 12 seed in the Midwest Region loosing in the first round to #5 seed Miami 56-63.
+In the 2022-23 season the team won the Missouri Valley Conference Tournament and returned to the NCAA Tournament as the number 12 seed in the Midwest Region, losing in the first round to #5 seed Miami 56-63.
 The Bulldogs finished the season 27 and 8.
 The Drake Bulldogs gymnasium was featured in the final scene of the 2023 Peacock streaming movie Champions starring Woody Harrelson, Matt Cook & Caitlin Olson.

 The 2023-24 season was Drake's sixth straight season, all under Devries, with 20 or more wins and saw Drake go undefeated at home throughout the entire season.
 Drake received an automatic bid to the NCAA Tournament and was selected as the No. 10 seed in the East Region, but lost to the #7 seed Washington State in the first round 61 to 66.
 After three NCAA appearances in four seasons, Devries left just three days after the conclusion of the season to become the head coach at West Virginia.